What Is MPG?

 In simple terms, if your car performs at 40mpg it means that, on average, you will be able to drive 40 miles on every gallon of petrol that you put in the tank.

-MPG figures help you to compare different cars to work out which are more fuel efficient.
-If one model has fuel economy of 50 MPG while a rival has fuel economy of 60 MPG it means that the second model will drive an extra ten miles on the same amount of fuel.
-Assuming they both use the same fuel then the second car is more fuel efficient – and likely to be cheaper to run – than the first.
+MPG figures help you to compare different cars to work out which are more fuel-efficient.
+If one model has a fuel economy of 50 MPG while a rival has a fuel economy of 60 MPG it means that the second model will drive an extra ten miles on the same amount of fuel.
+Assuming they both use the same fuel then the second car is more fuel-efficient – and likely to be cheaper to run – than the first.

 Next, we’ll look at how the MPG figures are calculated.

 The different MPG measurements

 When a manufacturer is testing how many miles per gallon a car will do they perform this test not on a road, but in a laboratory under strict supervision.

 The car is put on rollers, in an ambient 20 to 30 degrees setting, and then set two different tests.
 These are:

 - ‘Urban’ – designed to mimic driving in towns and cities

 - ‘Extra Urban’ – designed to mimic out of town driving

 These two figures are then averaged to find the ‘combined’ miles per gallon.